ngocthinh09/Self-taught-Machine-Learning/README.md

-This is a repo to document my work on Machine Learning
+This is a repo to document about Machine Learning